drakkan/sftpgo/README.md

     - `bind_port`, integer.
 The port used for serving HTTP requests.
 Set to 0 to disable HTTP server.
 Default: 8080
     - `bind_address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "127.0.0.1"

-Here is a full example showing the default config in json format:
+Here is a full example showing the default config in JSON format:

 ```json
 {